IbrahimT04/Block-Shooter/README.md

 ### Version 1.0.2 - Full-Screen Mode
 This update added a full-screen option for an immersive gaming experience, allowing players to switch between windowed and full-screen modes.

+### Version 1.0.3 - Graphics Update I
+This update added new raycasting algorithms for a performance and graphics boast.

+### Version 1.0.4 - Graphics Update II
+This update added fisheye correction for better visuals.

+### Version 1.0.5 - Graphics Update III
+This update added anti-aliasing for smoother visuals.

 ---

 ## Getting Started